Menu

 Universities in Vietnam

 Vietnam has many higher education institutions, including public and private universities.
-Hanoi University and Ho Chi Minh City University are national universities, whilst Thai Nguyen University, Hue University, and the University of Da Nang are regional universities.
+Hanoi University and Ho Chi Minh City University of Technology are national universities, whilst Thai Nguyen University, Hue University, and the University of Da Nang are regional universities.

 University enrolment in Vietnam

 The academic year in Vietnam is divided into two semesters: the first starts in September and ends in January, and the second starts in mid-February and ends in June, including a holiday period.
-Some institutions, like the Royal Melbourne Institute of Technology (RMIT) have three enrollment periods, with semesters lasting 16 weeks each.
+Some institutions, like the Royal Melbourne Institute of Technology (RMIT), have three enrollment periods, with semesters lasting 16 weeks each.

 Good to know: